trend-community/DeepParser/Readme.txt

 #Major update on 20180810:
 # Add graph operation

 Note 1: This project is running with Python 3.x.
-If your default python is 2.x, you need to use "python3" to replace the "python" in the following commands, and use "pip3" to replace the "pip" in the following commands.
+If your default python is 2.x, you need to use "python3" to replace the "python" in the following commands, and use "pip3" (or "python3 -m pip") to replace the "pip" in the following commands.
 Note 2: Feel free to use virtenv or anaconda python, if you know what you are doing.